tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 2. Interview guide.
 Do you have an interview guide?
 3. Intro script.
 Do you have an introduction script that describes how you're interested in what they do?
 Do not introduce what you plan to build.
 Do not assume that they are familiar with being an interview subject.
 You can tell them generally what you're up to, but don't give them specifics.
 Instead, tell them that you'd like to hear about who they are, how they do things, or what their concerns may be.
 4. Paperwork.
 Do you have any required releases?
 How will you take notes during the interview?
 5. Day in the Life.
-Do you intend to follow up with them in a Day in the life exercise?
+Do you intend to follow up with them in a Day in the Life exercise?

 __Conducting the Interview__